leelina024/311-data-dw/README.md

 ### Developing a data warehouse project.

-Using dbt Cloud as our transformation (ETL) tool and Google BigQuery as our designated data warehouse.
+Using dbt Cloud as our transformation (ETL pipeline) tool and Google BigQuery as our designated data warehouse.

 ------------
 #### The data we chose were from NYC OpenData: